bhourahine/slako-doc/README.md

 ### Contribution guidelines ###

 The current version of the document is always in the master branch, and we follow Vincent Driessen's [master/develop](http://nvie.com/posts/a-successful-git-branching-model/) structure.
+See the [notes](https://bitbucket.org/dftbplus/fortyxima/src/a5fd8ea501528457db9f26d24bfc332fa0c597d1/doc/devel/guide/gitworkflow.rst?at=develop&fileviewer=file-view-default) on workflow with this structure.

 ### Who do I talk to? ###